isdhillon/Ytsmovie-scrapper/README.md

 # Ytsmovie-scrapper
-It scrapps the info of the latest movies on yts website.
+It scan be used for scrapping info of the latest movies on yts website.